RaymondWang987/FMNet/README.md

 ![image](https://github.com/RaymondWang987/FMNet/blob/main/pdf/pipeline.PNG)

 # Installation
 Our code is based on python=3.6.13 and pytorch==1.7.1.
-You can refer to the environment.yml or requirements.txt for our environment.
+You can refer to the environment.yml or requirements.txt for installation.
+Some libraries in those files are not needed for the code.
 ```
 conda create -n fmnet python=3.6
 conda activate fmnet